The Implicit Bias for Adaptive Optimization Algorithms on Homogeneous Neural Networks: Introduction

 \section{Introduction}

 Deep learning techniques have been very successful in several domains, like computer vision \cite{voulodimos2018deep}, speech recognition \cite{deng2013new} and natural language processing \cite{young2018recent}.
-In practice, deep neural networks (DNN) learned by some optimization algorithms such as gradient descent (GD) and its variants can generalize well to unseen data \cite{witten2016data}.
+In practice, deep neural networks (DNN) learned by optimization algorithms such as gradient descent (GD) and its variants can generalize well to unseen data \cite{witten2016data}.
 However, deep neural networks are non-convex.
 The non-convex deep neural networks have been found to have large amount of global minima \cite{choromanska2015loss}, while only few of them can guarantee satisfactory generalization property \cite{brutzkus2017sgd}.
 Explaining why the highly non-convex model trained by a specific algorithm can generalize has become an important open question in deep learning.

-Regarding the above question, one plausible explanation is that optimization algorithms implicitly bias training \cite{neyshabur2015path}.
+Regarding the above question, one plausible explanation is that optimization algorithms implicitly regularize the training process \cite{neyshabur2015path}.
 That is, the optimization algorithm tends to drive parameters to certain kinds of global minima which generalize well, although no explicit regularization is enforced.
 Recently, exciting results have been shown for vanilla gradient descent.
-For linear classifier, GD is proved to converge to minimum $L_2$ norm solution for squared loss and max-margin solution for logistic loss \cite{soudry2018implicit}. \cite{ji2018gradient} extend the result for GD to deep linear neural networks.
-A remarkable progress is the work \cite{lyu2019gradient}, which proves GD maximizes the margin of homogeneous deep neural networks.
+A remarkable progress is the work \cite{lyu2019gradient}, which proves that GD maximizes the margin of homogeneous (non-linear) deep neural networks.